lsa-mis/DesignForAll/DEPLOYMENT.md

 ## Step 5: Access Your Site

-Once deployment completes (usually 2-3 minutes), your site will be available at:
+Once deployment completes (usually 2-5 minutes), your site will be available at:

 **https://lsa-mis.github.io/DesignForAll/designforall/**

+**Note:** During deployment, GitHub may show a temporary preview URL (like `special-engine-*.pages.github.io`).
+This is normal.
+The final URL will be available in your repository's **Settings → Pages** once deployment completes.
+You can also find the final URL in the Actions workflow output under the deployment step.

 ## Troubleshooting